Premium Bricks made from sand and rubber

 A second chance for recycled materials

-This would be the specific case of plastic, rubber, and fabric, which despite being a crucial part of the industries with the highest global consumption, have the potential to be transformed into something new and be returned to the world; a profitable and safe second chance to mitigate their impact on the planet.
+This would be the specific case of plastic, rubber, and fabric, which, despite being a crucial part of the industries with the highest global consumption, have the potential to be transformed into something new and be returned to the world; a profitable and safe second chance to mitigate their impact on the planet.

 Bricks made from plastic bottle caps: Stronger than concrete?

-However, it also emphasizes that –with evidence and transparent monitoring– actions can be implemented to effectively mitigate the damage.
+However, it also emphasizes that, with evidence and transparent monitoring, actions can be implemented to effectively mitigate the damage.

 This is what Ben and Connor from England did, who founded a small company named Circular 11, which came up with the idea of making bricks from 100% recycled plastic.

-The process begins with the collection of waste, mainly from companies or communities that handle large volumes of plastic that cannot be processed.
-This material is carefully separated and broken down under a chemical profile that determines an optimal formula that guarantees its quality and resistance.
-It is then put into the extruder, an industrial machine that is frequently equipped with filtration and ventilation systems to reduce emissions, but it still raises concerns about its impact on the environment.
+This material is carefully separated and analyzed using a chemical profile to determine an optimal formulation that ensures its quality and resistance.
+It is then fed into the extruder, an industrial machine frequently equipped with filtration and ventilation systems to reduce emissions, yet it still raises concerns about its environmental impact.

 Bricks made from fabric: When creativity meets sustainability